HugoChem/PacMan3D/Config/InitFiles_README.txt

 -- Classics --

-Blinky 	- The pure classic, chases PacMan directly.
+Blinky 	- The chasser, chases PacMan directly.
 Pinky 	- The embusher, tries to approach PacMan from the front.
 Inky	- The trickster, has for target the oposite spot of blinky in relative to PacMan.
 [WARNING: You cannot put Inky first.
 He pairs up with the *previous* ghost you've inputed.
 Meaning you may also pair it with other ghosts!]
 Clyde	- The.. stupid- Ahem, behaves like Blinky but scatters whenever he gets too close.
 (8 tiles away.)